-Note: Students who choose a ★6 Part-Time practicum will do ★9 Concentration Options; students who choose a ★12 Full-Time practicum will do ★3 Concentration Options.
+Note: Students who choose a ★9 part-time practicum will do ★12 Concentration Options; students who choose a ★15 full-time practicum will do ★6 Concentration Options.

-- (7) Individualized Concentration: This concentration affords students the opportunity to design a combination or collection of courses that meets their individual interests and needs, provided that an opportunity to pursue their area of interest is not available through the other five concentrations.
-This will be done in consultation with an Undergraduate Programs Advisor and requires approval of the Associate Dean (Undergraduate Programs). - a.
-General Requirements
+- (7) Individualized Concentration: This concentration affords students the opportunity to design a combination or collection of courses that meets their individual interests and needs, provided that an opportunity to pursue their area of interest is not available through the other six concentrations.
+It may also enable students who choose to spend one term or year abroad an opportunity to design a concentration around their international courses.
+This must be done in consultation with an Undergraduate Programs Advisor and requires approval of the Associate Dean (Undergraduate Programs). - General Requirements

-Students wishing to enter into this concentration must submit a written proposal to the Associate Dean (Undergraduate Programs) which must contain the following information:
+Students wishing to enter into this concentration must submit a written proposal to the Associate Dean (Undergraduate Programs) that contains the following information:

-- i) A clear description of the focus and the objectives of the concentration. - ii) A detailed list of courses to be taken and how they relate to the stated objectives. - b.
-Specific Requirements
+- A clear description of the focus and the objectives of the - ii) A detailed list of courses to be taken and indication of how they relate to the stated objectives. - b.
+Specific Requirements - ★9 PEDS 492 or ★15 PEDS 493